puti-projects/puti/README_EN.md

 ## Environmental requirements

-- Golang 1.11+ (Build using modules)
+- Golang 1.13+ (Build using modules)
 - MySQL
 - Nginx (Optional)

-Golang version 1.11 supports go module, and this project uses go module; Nginx is optional.
+This project uses Go Modules, so it is recommended to use Go 1.13 or above; Nginx is optional.

 ## Features